 - Which Teachable plan should you choose?

 Teachable has 3 pricing plans.
-Prices go down if you choose the annual billing methods.
+Prices go down if you choose the annual billing method.
+So, how much is teachable?

 - Basic: $39/month or $29/month when billed annually